pyrhaa/sarahro/README.md

 # Development and contributions – omg(oh my god) developers

-Development is ongoing and the development team too ... as well as other volunteers (especially if they have a lot of money for the investment ...), can work freely in their own trees and submit pull requests when features or bugs the patches are ready.
+Development is ongoing and the development team too ... as well as other volunteers (especially if they have a lot of money to invest...), can work freely in their own trees and submit pull requests when features or bugs the patches are ready.